andrewt3000/DL4NLP/README.md

 # Deep Learning for NLP resources

-Introductory and state of the art resources for NLP sequence modeling tasks like dialog.
+Introductory and state of the art resources for NLP sequence modeling tasks such as machine translation, image cpationing, and dialog.

 ##Machine Learning: Neural Networks, RNN, LSTM
 [Coursera: Machine Learning](https://www.coursera.org/learn/machine-learning/home/welcome?module=tN10A)